Skip to content

 You have two options for LLM access on ClawHosters:

-Managed tiers (Eco, Standard, Premium): No configuration needed.
+Managed Packs (Eco, Standard, Premium): No configuration needed.
 ClawHosters handles the API keys and billing.
+See LLM Add-on for details.

 BYOK (Bring Your Own Key): Enter your existing API key in the dashboard.
 The instance connects directly to your provider.